zafoddiy/hangman-game/README.md

 # Hangman game
 A simple hangman game written in C++ and played via terminal.
 Compiled using g++.
-Current build is on Windows only.
+Current build is on Windows only, but can be compiled cross-platform.
+In order to play, the words.txt file must be located in the same folder as the executable.
+The file can be changed and a word list of any size can be inserted.
+Each word must be on a new line.

 # Examples
 ## Initial screen